-Building a custom 1911 with Caspian, Cammer and Brownells | Hawaii Reporter
+Building a custom 1911 with Caspian, KKM, Cammer, Wilson and Brownells | Hawaii Reporter

 Going Custom

-Those who build their own pistols (or in my case have it built by a gunsmith) do it because they need to customize their rig.
+Those who build their own pistols (or have them crafted by a gunsmith) do it because they need to customize their rig.

-That could include adding a preferred trigger, getting a particular brand of barrel or perhaps splurging for a fancy red dot.
+You may prefer a particular style of trigger, a brand of barrel or perhaps splurging for a fancy red dot.

-They also understand that to get a gun to perform to a certain standard, they are going to need more than a semi-custom will ever offer.
-Thus a ‘semi-custom’ gun is just that.
-Depending on the model and price point, there may be some hand fitting, but a production line gun will not have the attention to detail that a true custom build will have.
+Discriminating shooters also understand that to get a gun to perform to a certain standard, they are going to need more than a semi-custom can offer.
+A ‘semi-custom’ gun is just that.
+Depending on the model and price point, there may be some hand fitting, but a mass produced gun will not have the attention to detail that a true custom build will have.

 With a custom build, you’re going to get exactly what you want.
-Not only will a gun be built to your specs you’ll know exactly the quality of parts inside.
+Not only will a gun be built to your specs, you’ll know exactly the quality of parts inside.
 Many of the companies producing semi-custom guns use good quality parts but some people cut corners in order to keep the prices down.
 It’s hard to know the provenance of parts.

 If you build it yourself, this is not going to be a factor.